 But as you’ve seen with the previous statistics a lot of people don’t really like them and they won’t really provide accurate results.

-Aside from making a killer employee engagement solution, we’re planning on reinventing the way employee surveys are strategized and making them easier for both the employee and manager.
+Aside from making a killer employee survey tool, we’re planning on reinventing the way employee surveys are strategized and making them easier for both the employee and manager.
 So let’s start creating better workplaces.

 Do you think employee surveys are a useful tool for your office?
 If so, how can they be made better and what can be done to make the information more valuable.
 Let us know your thoughts on twitter @Officevibe.